-In September 2011, Hinchingbrooke became an academy, taking responsibility for shaping its own future in the context of the new freedoms to make educational choices.
 There are many areas in which Hinchingbrooke has achieved excellence including sports and the performing arts and the school is recognised for these in the local community.
 We have a national reputation for innovation through our specialism in sport; our English department has taken the lead in helping to raise achievement in other schools; Design Technology has triumphed in national competitions; Drama and the performing Arts stage incredibly professional productions and six of our departments contribute to the curriculum ambitions of the Prince's Teaching Institute.
 At Hinchingbrooke our mission is to inspire excellence and fulfil potential and for fuller details of our mission and values, please refer to our website.

 We enjoy a number of quite outstanding facilities.
 A thriving Arts curriculum has the use of a professional standard theatre which is also a focal point for the local community.
-Music and Drama have good specialist facilities.
+Music and Drama have good specialist facilities and we have had two students in recent years reaching the final of the Young Musician of the Year.
 Sports facilities are extensive and include a floodlit all-weather pitch, swimming pool, sports hall, fitness suite, dance studio and large playing fields and pavilion.
 A new £2.5m Sports Hall was completed in June 2016.
 Being adjacent to Hinchingbrooke Park allows for sailing and orienteering in another stunning setting.
 There is a comprehensive website and a fast developing intranet which supports teaching and learning.
 The school aims to make learning technologically empowered, and supports 'bring your own device' access, so further investment in this important area is planned.

 The strength of Hinchingbrooke is founded on the quality of its staff, both teaching and non-teaching.
 There is a strong relationship with Cambridge University and De Montfort University both for research and ITE.
 Teaching staff not only mentor student teachers, but also contribute to the broader ITE agenda, actively promoting routes into teaching.
 Teaching and Learning is at the heart of all we do and the development of pedagogical practice is driven by the four Heads of Faculty along with a very able and creative Teaching and Learning committee.
 Their work is further underpinned by the 'Teach meet' events, workshops and opportunities offered in our diverse and comprehensive staff development programmes.
+We are planning a joint INSET day with another local secondary school, with whom we have worked for over two years.
+Together the two schools support each other with CPD, succession planning, leadership development and in challenging each other to secure improvements in all areas.
+We also play an active role in the Discovery Teaching School Alliance by co-ordinating school to school support and in hosting the NPQML and NPQSL development programmes.
 Teachers are well supported in their task by some talented and dedicated support staff.
 All staff take pride in our community and are mutually supportive.